-During the existence of the Company, the applicable tax regime may change such that a favourable circumstance at the time of subscription could later become less favourable, whether or not with retroactive effect.
+During the existence of the Company, the applicable tax regime may change such that a favorable circumstance at the time of subscription could later become less favorable, whether or not with retroactive effect.
+A number of important fiscal aspects of the Company are described in the chapter on "Taxation".